sholladay/seth-holladay.com/README.md

 Private API key for [Stripe](https://stripe.com/).

-### Instance

-#### .app

-Type: `object`

-App configuration, derived from the options passed to `new Server()`.

-#### .start()

-Returns a `Promise` for the server to be ready and listening for requests.

 ## Testing

 You can run the automated tests with `npm test`.

-## Continuous delivery
+## Continuous deliver

-All commits, including pull requests, are tested by [Circle CI](https://circleci.com/about/).
+All commits, including pull requests, are tested by [Travis CI](https://docs.travis-ci.com/user/for-beginners/).

-For the `master` branch only, commits are also [deployed](https://github.com/sholladay/seth-holladay.com/blob/master/deploy.sh) to [dev.seth-holladay.com](https://dev.seth-holladay.com) within a few minutes of being pushed.
+For the `master` branch only, after CI passes, commits are also [deployed](https://devcenter.heroku.com/articles/github-integration#automatic-deploys) to [seth-holladay.com](https://seth-holladay.com) within a few minutes of being pushed.

-See the latest CI results at: https://circleci.com/gh/sholladay/seth-holladay.com
+See the latest CI results at: https://travis-ci.com/sholladay/seth-holladay.com

 ## Web services